-This addendum of the Spring Common Academy Safeguarding and Safeguarding and Child Protection Policy contains details of our individual safeguarding arrangements during this time.
+This revised addendum of the Safeguarding and Child Protection Policy contains details of our individual safeguarding arrangements during this time, to protect all children, whether attending school or remaining at home, from harm and abuse.

-Spring Common Academy is committed to ensuring the safety and wellbeing of all its students
+We are committed to ensuring the safety and wellbeing of all its students.
+The following safeguarding principles remain unchanged: